Read part one of my spiritual journey for better context first if you have not already.

 Since my transition I have not spoken to many people one on one about it.
 However, in each case that I would bring up important church issues I would be met with indifference, or surface rebuttals that did not address the core issue I was voicing.
 A common response is, “If you go looking for bad, you are going to find bad, I choose to look at the good.”
 In response: What if the bad you find completely dismantles any unique good your religion claims?
 One should be able to investigate claims that have torn apart world-views and destroyed important relationships.
 The fantastic claims made by Mormonism demands that its people have sufficient self-respect to scrutinize the fantastic, but most do not for a variety of reasons.
 The one fear of investigating I disdain the most is the fear of being deceived by Satan.
 Do you not have the self-respect to believe you cannot read counter-arguments to your faith and come out of it with your faith intact because Satan will somehow confuse you?

-My discomfort with the cognitive dissonance I was experiencing with church doctrine led me upon the box of examination.
-I wanted to know the information, and then decide for myself what I believed.
-I found the Mormon church unable to withstand that examination.
+My discomfort with the cognitive dissonance I was experiencing with church doctrine led me to confront counter-arguments reaching back 150 years.
+I wanted to know the information then decide for myself what I believed.
+I slowly began to find the Mormon church unable to withstand that examination.

 If a faith will not bear to be investigated; if its preachers and professors are afraid to have it examined, their foundation must be very weak.
 (George A. Smith Journal of Discourses 14:216 42 A)